arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/If-your-device-cant-be-added-to-Arduino-Cloud.md

 ## 2. Check your USB cable and peripherals {#check-your-usb-cable-and-peripherals}

+Connection issues can be caused by faulty or incompatible cables or USB accessories:

 * Ensure you're using a working USB cable that supports data transfer.
 If possible, try using a different cable.
 * Ensure that any USB hubs or docks are powered and working.
 If possible, try connecting the device directly to your computer.

-## 3. Rule out hardware issues {#rule-out-hardware-issues}
+## 3. Disconnect shields, carriers and external circuitry {#disconnect-shields-carriers-and-external-circuitry}

+External hardware can interfere with power, reset, or serial communication, preventing uploads:

-* Detach the device from any shield/carrier or external circuitry.
+* Detach the device from any shield or carrier.
+* Disconnect jumper cables and external circuitry.

 ## 4. Reset the sketch {#reset-the-sketch}